cerebrusinc/qolpy/README.md

 Are you tired of making the same module in every project?
 Not a problem!
 Qol has your back.

 A suite of random but useful functions that are aimed at giving you "piece of cake" level comfortability.
-This is a python port of the [javascript quality of life](https://github.com/lewisjr/qol) package
+This is a python port of the [javascript quality of life](https://github.com/lewisjr/qol) and [javascript fstring](https://github.com/lewisjr/fstring) package

 # Installation